YasirUddin123/beBetter/README.md

 ## My High Level Development Plan
 ### Step 1: Initialize Project
-  - Make a new git branch to 'initialize' my work [x]
+  - Make a new git branch to 'initialize' my work
-  - Add an .env file to project directory [x]
+  - Add an .env file to project directory

 #### Front-End:
-  - Make sure all files are sourced in correctly [x]
+  - Make sure all files are sourced in correctly

 #### Back-End:
-  - Run npm install --yes [x]
+  - Run npm install --yes
-  - Make sure express and pg are installed as well [x]
+  - Make sure express and pg are installed as well
-  - Create a database using SQL via Postico [x]
+  - Create a database using SQL via Postico
-  - Create a 'user' table using SQL via Postico [x]
+  - Create a 'user' table using SQL via Postico
-  - Create a 'rating' table using SQl via Postico [x]
+  - Create a 'rating' table using SQl via Postico
-  - Include queries on my database.sql text file [x]
+  - Include queries on my database.sql text file
-  - Wire up database connection in pool.js file [x]
+  - Wire up database connection in pool.js file
-  - Make sure Express server is functional in server.js [x]
+  - Make sure Express server is functional in server.js

 ### Step 2: Develop Features
-  * Log-in and Registration [x]
+  * Log-in and Registration
-    * Store in database [x]
+    * Store in database

   * Home Page
-    * Route to Recorded Entries [x]
+    * Route to Recorded Entries
-    * Route to Start Survey [x]
+    * Route to Start Survey
-    * Route to Graph [x]
+    * Route to Graph
-    * Ability to Log Out [x]
+    * Ability to Log Out
-    * Incorporate Current Date [x]
+    * Incorporate Current Date

   * Survey
     * Provide questionnaire
     * Route to submit answers
     * Ability to Log Out

-  * Physical Activity Results
-    * Score
-    * Photo
-    * Encouragement / Advice
+  * History
+    * Log of past submissions
+    * Inspirational Quote depending on score
+    * Ability to edit or delete entries
+    * Ability to route to Home
+    * Ability to route to Graph
     * Ability to Log Out
-    * Route to Next Results

-  * Diet Results
-    * Score
-    * Photo
-    * Encouragement / Advice
-    * Ability to Log Out
-    * Route to Next Results

-  * Sleep Results
-    * Score
-    * Photo
-    * Encouragement / Advice
-    * Ability to Log Out
-    * Route to Next Results

-  * Mood Results
-    * Score
-    * Photo
-    * Encouragement / Advice
-    * Ability to Log Out
-    * Route to Next Results

-  * Recorded Entries
-    * Log of past submissions
-    * Ability to Edit or Delete
-    * Route to Home
-    * Route to Graph
-    * Route to Log Out

-  * Graph
+  * Graph with chart.js
     * Display graph of past numerical scores
-      * Organized by total, physical activity, diet, sleep, or mood
+      * Organized by total, exercise, diet, sleep, and mood
     * Route to Home
     * Route to Graph
     * Route to Log Out

-  * Style the application
+  * Style the application with CSS and Material-UI

-### Step 3: Deploy to Heroku